 Now personally I think Richings would be an ideal choice for the Doctor for many reasons.

 At the same time I also think Julian would mark a return to the Classic era type of Doctor.
 There’d certainly be no romance with his Doctor.
-His Doctor would also most likely based on his previous work, be quite a distant, mysterious, unpredictable and alien character, rather than the more cuddly, emo hipster the Doctor has sadly become in recent years.
+His Doctor would most likely based on his previous work, be quite a distant, mysterious, unpredictable and alien character.

 Julian’s Doctor would also be a return to the more practical, level headed version of the Doctor.
 In the original series the Doctor, regardless of his incarnation tended to be more practical.
 He was more akin to Sherlock Holmes and Quatermass.
 We never saw him break down in tears, let his anger cloud his judgement, or completely lose his cool (apart from when he went temporarily insane in The Twin Dilemma.)
 He’d get angry and visibly upset yes, but he always kept his emotions in control.